Unboxed-Software/solana-advance-mobile/README.md

 `cd solana-expo`

-### 3. Install Dependancies
+### 3. Install Dependencies

-We’ll need to add in our Solana dependancies.
+We’ll need to add in our Solana dependencies.
 Fortunately [Solana Mobile gives](https://docs.solanamobile.com/react-native/expo) us a really nice list of what packages we need and why we need them:

 - `@solana-mobile/mobile-wallet-adapter-protocol`: A React Native/Javascript API enabling interaction with MWA-compatible wallets.
 - `@solana-mobile/mobile-wallet-adapter-protocol-web3js`: A convenience wrapper to use common primitives from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) – such as `Transaction` and `Uint8Array`.